Fast Testing & Precise Diagnoses

 Veterinary Diagnostic Lab

-The advanced diagnostic imaging technology in our on-site lab allows us to produce highly detailed images of your pet's internal structures.
+The advanced diagnostic imaging technology in our on-site veterinary diagnostic lab allows us to produce highly detailed images of your pet's internal structures.

 At Raintree Veterinary Center, we have advanced tools to help accurately diagnose your dog or cat's medical issues.
 Our dedicated team offers a variety of services, from digital radiology to ultrasound and cold lasers.